 Location of Oak Park Triumphal Arch:

-Below my photos taken in January 2021.
+Below are photos I took in January 2021.